benonymus/basic_phoenix_ecto/README.md

 # Phoenix + Ecto OpenTelemetry + SigNoz Example

-This is a example repository (largely based on the officaial otel elixir example application) that demo how to setup OpenTelemetry for Phoenix application with [`opentelemetry_phoenix`][0] and [`opentelemetry_ecto`][1].
+This is an example repository (largely based on the officaial otel elixir example application) that demo how to setup OpenTelemetry for a Phoenix application with [`opentelemetry_phoenix`][0] and [`opentelemetry_ecto`][1].

 - Here we directly export to external services (SigNoz) that accept OTLP protocol.